Interconnectedness in the Global Financial Market: Static analysis of global interconnectedness

 \section{Static analysis of global interconnectedness}

+We first apply the proposed methodology on the entire sample period, to which we refer as a static analysis.
 The results obtained from analyzing the weekly returns are depicted in Figure \ref{fig:weekly_sec}.
 Stocks from Western markets form a hairball in the middle of the network, showing they are highly interconnected.
 Within this hairball, the mixing is strongest within the European markets, while otherwise regional structures remain visible.
 The markets of China, Japan, and India are only loosely connected to the central component of the network.
-These results can also be compared with those obtained for the stock level interactions (see Figure \ref{fig:weekly} in the appendix), to verify that the aggregation procedure does not influence these findings.
+These results are in line with earlier studies based on market indices by, for example, \cite{det_inte} and also with earlier network-based approaches like \cite{kenett2012correlations}, where simpler correlation measures were used.
+The new approach however now allows to observe the interconnectedness across especially the Western countries in more detail.
+In particular, the proposed methodology provides the means to identify cross-market relationships on a finer grain, namely to identify specific sectors and their centrality in the financial network.
+We have compared these results based on sectors with those for the stock level interactions (see Figure \ref{fig:weekly} in the appendix), and have verify that the aggregation procedure does not influence our findings.

-Even in the densely connected middle, sectors from the same market are mostly grouped close to each other, which is a sign of remaining regional segmentation.
-It is more instructive to observe nodes that are separated from others with the same color, such as the German materials sector or the British and French energy sectors.
-Their surrounding nodes indicate sectoral effects are also at work here, and the underlying stocks from the materials or energy sectors are as well connected to similar stocks in other countries as to stocks in their home markets.
+It is possible to observe that even the most central sectors in the densely connected middle of the network are still mostly grouped next to sectors from the same market, which is a sign of remaining regional segmentation.
+When we search for exceptions from this pattern we find examples like the German materials sector or the British and French energy sectors.
+These nodes are surrounded by related sectors from other markets which hints that in some instances sectoral effects can be as strong as market or regional effects.

-The overall connectivity in this network is shown by countries and by sectors.
-This can be achieved by summarizing the number of links between them or evaluating how often the average p-value for a sector-to-sector pair is higher than 0.1.
-This can be aggregated by country and by sector as shown in Figure \ref{fig:nlinks}.
+The connectivity in this network can be summarized by counting the number of links between sectors and between countries.
+The results are shown in figure \ref{fig:nlinks}.
 The left panel confirms the visual impression of a very connected U.S. stock market.
 Most sectors in European markets comove in a significant manner.
 The right panel shows clear differences on the sector level.
 Stocks from the financial, industrials, materials, and energy sectors show more interconnections than stocks from other sectors, and this is consistent for all countries.